KellyDRasmussen/Clues/README.md

 # Salsa20 Decryption Example

-This repository chronicles my journey to decrypt a message using the Salsa20 stream cipher with a SHA256 hash as the key.
+This is about my 'journey' to decrypt a message using the Salsa20 stream cipher with a SHA256 hash as the key.

 ## Background